pytorch/serve/.circleci/README.md

 ```

 ###### Checklist
-> 1. Make sure you have configured "aws_access_key_id" and "aws_secret_access_key" using aws cli
->    - 'aws configure get aws_access_key_id' - should return the access key id
->    - 'aws configure get aws_secret_access_key' - should return the secret access key
+> 1. Configure AWS CLI Credentials.
-> 2. Make sure docker is running before you start local execution.
-> 3. Docker containers to have **at least 4GB RAM, 2 CPU**.
+> 2. Make sure docker is running before you start local execution. / Docker containers to have **at least 4GB RAM, 2 CPU**.
-> 4. If you are on a network with low bandwidth, we advise you to explicitly pull the docker images -
-> docker pull 630887156731.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-pythn36-cpu

-`To avoid Pull Request build failures on github, developers should always make sure that their local builds pass.`

-## config.yml
-config.yml contains TorchServe's build logic which is used by CircleCI.

 ## Workflows and Jobs
 Currently, following _workflows_ are available -